OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

                              desc="Name of the wing in the vsp model.")
 ```

-Load the OpenVSP project from a VSP3 file and find the IDs of the geometries.
+Load the OpenVSP project from a VSP3 file and find the IDs of the relevant geometries.
 ```
     def setup(self):
         options = self.options